polyaxon/polyaxon/docs/templates/reference_polyaxon_helm.md

 ```

-### Ip White list
+### IPs/Hosts White list

-In order to restrict IP addresses that can communicate with the api
+In order to restrict IP addresses and hosts that can communicate with the api

 ```yaml
 allowedHosts: